reactioncommerce/example-storefront/docs/tracking-events.md

 You can see the source under `/lib/tracking`

-## Using Segment
+## Set up Segment

-By default, this Reaction Starter Kit uses segment analytics tracking.
+By default, this Reaction Starter Kit uses Segment analytics tracking.

 ### Step 1.
-Obtain your API key from the segment dashboard
+Obtain your API key from the Segment dashboard

 ### Step 2.
 Add your API key to the `.env` config
 In the `.env` file, at the root of the project, add or update the `SEGMENT_ANALYTICS_WRITE_KEY` variable with your API key